StrawberryChocolateFudge/phase2Ceremony/readme.md

 then reload nginx
 `sudo systemctl reload nginx`
 ## Don't forget to copy 1 .ptau and 1 .r1cs file to /otherfiles and at least 1 .zkey to /zkeys
-Everything in the /zkeys directory is public!! only store .zkey files there otherwise there will be errors!!
+Everything in the /zkeys directory is public!! and only store .zkey files there otherwise there will be errors!!

-The log file will be created in the /otherfiles directory!
-It will be also served publicly.
+A csv log file will be created in the /otherfiles directory!
+It will be also served publicly at `/log`

 All the files copied to /public are also public!
+Thef ront end build will automaticly copy the dist directory here!

 ## Run the server

 `chmod a+x run.sh`

 `./run.sh`

+PM2 should run only a single instance of the server because it uses the memory for queueing websocket connections!
+It could be scaled to cluster mode if a database layer is added with a locking mechanism to manage the queue, but for the current use-case that is not required.
+We don't need too many participants for a phase 2 ceremony so a single thread will do.